254418011/Minimal-test-case-for-two-ring-band-groups-Fresnel-lens/README.md

 This case contains the two ring-band groups Fresnel lens CAD models and the simulation result file obtained by Tracepro software.
-Readers can submit it to Tracepro to obtain the final results of this manuscript.
+Readers can submit it to Tracepro to obtain the final results.